 - Cooking oil spray of choice

-- Mix the following ingredients together well with your hands: turkey, oats, egg, 2 T parsley, ½ t garlic powder, ½ t onion powder, and 1 T grated Parmesan.
+- In a medium-sized bowl, mix the following ingredients together with clean hands: turkey, almond flour, egg, parsley, garlic powder, onion powder, and grated Parmesan.

 To make the tomato sauce:

-- Cook the spiralized zucchini until just heated in an oil-misted wok, approximately 3-4 minutes.
-Turn the zucchini as it warms with tongs, for even heating.
+- Warm the spiralized zucchini in an oil-misted wok over medium heat, approximately 2-4 minutes.
+Turn the zucchini often as it warms with tongs for even heating.
 You may have to heat the zucchini in two batches.
+Don't overcook!